 The following schedule provides a summary of the Company's capital assets.
-The Company's total investment in capital assets as of June 30, 2021, was \$42,628,218 (net of accumulated depreciation).
-This investment in capital assets includes land, construction in progress, buildings, improvements, computers, and furniture, fixtures and equipment.
+The Company's total investment in capital assets as of June 30, 2022, was \$43,597,452 (net of accumulated depreciation and amortization).
+This investment in capital assets includes land, construction in progress, buildings, improvements, computers, furniture, fixtures and equipment, and intangible right-to-use assets.